EddyVerbruggen/nativescript-app-icon-changer/README.md

 </plist>
 ```

-Confused?
+> Need iPad support as well?
+Just duplicate that plist config and change `<key>CFBundleIcons</key>` to `<key>CFBundleIcons~ipad</key>`.

+Want to see this configured in an actual project?
 Look at [the demo app](https://github.com/EddyVerbruggen/nativescript-app-icon-changer/tree/master/demo/app/App_Resources/iOS) to see the gory details.